How Much Does Trucking Company Insurance Cost in 2026?

 3) Cargo theft and “network risk”

 Theft isn’t random.
 Certain lanes, facilities, and commodities get hit repeatedly, and underwriters price that clustering.
+Cargo theft follows predictable patterns by lane and commodity — see annual data from CargoNet for concentration trends.
 Controls like secure parking habits, tracking, and clear SOPs can materially improve how your risk looks.

 State-by-State Variation: Why Your Location Changes Trucking Company Insurance Cost